PlasmaHH/vdb/README.md

 source ~/git/vdb/vdb.py
 vdb start
 ```
+In case a depdendency is not available, the module needing it will not load, but all others should.
+In practice this
+means screens full of error messages and a limited feature set, but for a lot of modules plain pyhton is enough.
+The
+most noteable exception though is the ansicolor module which of course  is necessary since basically all features are
+about colours.
 ## Disabling modules
 There is one boolean gdb option per module.
 Setting those to off before `vdb
 start` will prevent the corresponding module from being loaded.
 Once loaded a